edev2383/yasb/README.md

 ```

-When this setup is run through the `DomainController` if all three of the Rules evaluate to true, Action provided to the setup is called.
+When this Setup is run through the `DomainController` if all three of the Rules evaluate to true, Action provided to the setup is called.
 In this case, it's a simple `Move` action, which is essentially just a state change for the SymbolProfile, that is also updated in the Data Layer.
 The "AMD" stock is now in the "Primed" state.

 Now that the stock is in the "Primed" state, we can run it against the first RuleList we created...